qsnake/gpaw/doc/documentation/manual.rst

 ---------------

 With ``usesymm=True`` (default) the **k**-points are reduced to only those in the irreducible part of the Brillouin-zone.
 Moving the atoms so that a symmetry is broken will cause an error.
-This can be avoided by using ``usesymm=False``.
+This can be avoided by using ``usesymm=False`` which will reduce the number of applied symmetries to just the time-reversal symmetry (implying that the Hamiltonian is invariant under **k** -> -**k**).
+For some purposes you might want to have no symmetry reduction of the **k**-points at all (debugging, transport, wannier functions).
+This can be achieved be specifying ``usesymm=None``.